Jacob-Westergren/Jacob-Westergren.github.io/index.md

   </figure>
 </div>

-## Research Project
+## Research Projects

+### Classifying Exoplanet HAT-P-30b
-At Östra High School, Alexander Hollmark and I classified the exoplanet HAT-P-30 using Ph.D.
+At Östra High School, Alexander Hollmark and I classified the exoplanet HAT-P-30b using Ph.D.
 Tahir Yaqoob’s classification system.
 This project, done in collaboration with the Astronomical Society Tycho Brahe and advised by Simon Eriksson from the House of Science, involved a transit observation.
-We analyzed the brightness drop as the exoplanet passed between its star and our telescope.
+We analyzed the brightness drop as the exoplanet HAT-P-30b passed between its host star, HAT-P-30, and our telescope.
 Due to weather conditions that arose during the observation, we supplemented our data with values from previous experiments.
-Our findings indicated that HAT-P-30 was a hot or super Jupiter, consistent with prior research.
+Our findings indicated that HAT-P-30b was a hot or super Jupiter, consistent with prior research.

 <div style="text-align:center;">
   <figure style="display: inline-block; text-align: center;">